Janaksunuwar/AMR_prediction/README.md

 The AMR-AST data can be accessed in the Data folder of this repository.

-Please refer to the AMR prediction Jupyter Notebook for a reproducible workflow, analyzing and visualizing the data for the framework.
+Please refer to the AMR prediction Jupyter Notebook for a reproducible workflow, analysis and visualization of the data for the framework.
 The framework also exports data and 300 dpi figures for better visualization clarity.